dotnet/docs/docs/visual-basic/language-reference/error-messages/class-does-not-support-automation-or-does-not-support-expected-interface.md

 ---
-title: "Class does not support Automation or does not support expected interface | Microsoft Docs"
+title: "Class does not support Automation or does not support expected interface"

 ms.date: "2015-07-20"
 ms.prod: .net